 Call for Help

-If you hear a disturbance, and you suspect it may be domestic violence, have the courage to call the police.
+Upon hearing a disturbance, or any suspicious of domestic violence, have the courage to call the police.

-Be available to a friend, relative or neighbor when he or she needs you to listen or needs someone with whom to confide.
-Be patient and supportive of his or her decisions, even if you do not agree with them.
+Be available to a friend, relative or neighbor when he or she needs someone to listen or someone with whom to confide.
+Be patient and supportive of his or her decisions, even they are disagreeable.
 The victim knows the situation best.

 Believe the Story